clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/6-configure-peering-for-expressroute-deployment.md

 > [!Important]
 >
 > IPv6 support for private peering is currently in Public Preview.
 If you would like to connect your virtual network to an ExpressRoute circuit with IPv6-based private peering configured, please make sure that your virtual network is dual stack and follows the guidelines for [IPv6 for Azure VNet](https://docs.microsoft.com/en-us/azure/virtual-network/ipv6-overview).

+## Configure Private peering

+Azure compute services, namely virtual machines (IaaS) and cloud services (PaaS), that are deployed within a virtual network can be connected through the private peering domain.
+The private peering domain is a trusted extension of your core network into Microsoft Azure.
+You can set up bi-directional connectivity between your core network and Azure virtual networks (VNets).
+This peering lets you connect to virtual machines and cloud services directly on their private IP addresses.

+You can connect more than one virtual network to the private peering domain.
+You can visit the [Azure Subscription and Service Limits, Quotas, and Constraints](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits) page for up-to-date information on limits.

+To watch a demonstration of configuring private peering, see [Azure ExpressRoute - How to set up Azure private peering for your ExpressRoute circuit | Azure | Channel 9 (msdn.com)](https://channel9.msdn.com/Blogs/Azure/Azure-ExpressRoute-How-to-set-up-Azure-private-peering-for-your-ExpressRoute-circuit?term=ExpressRoute&lang-en=true&pageSize=15&skip=15).

+## Configure Microsoft peering

+Microsoft 365 was created to be accessed securely and reliably via the Internet.
+Because of this, it is recommended ExpressRoute for specific scenarios.

+Connectivity to Microsoft online services (Microsoft 365 and Azure PaaS services) occurs through Microsoft peering.
+You can enable bidirectional connectivity between your WAN and Microsoft cloud services through the Microsoft peering routing domain.
+You must connect to Microsoft cloud services only over public IP addresses that are owned by you or your connectivity provider and you must adhere to all the defined rules.

+To watch a demonstration of configuring Microsoft peering, see [Azure ExpressRoute - How to set up Microsoft peering for your ExpressRoute circuit | Azure | Channel 9 (msdn.com)](https://channel9.msdn.com/Blogs/Azure/Azure-ExpressRoute-How-to-set-up-Microsoft-peering-for-your-ExpressRoute-circuit?term=ExpressRoute&lang-en=true&pageSize=15&skip=15).

 ## Configure route filters for Microsoft Peering